All Resources

 The Foundation Sprint

 Knapp and Zeratsky's method for the moment before you start building — when the question is what to build, not how.
 The free guide stands on its own; the book Click goes deeper.
-Their argument fits this site directly: in an era when AI can build almost anything fast, the harder discipline is naming a clear, testable hypothesis about what's worth building at all.
-The literal two-day team workshop isn't what this practice runs in a single engagement, but the spirit — name the hypothesis before you make the artifact — is exactly the move.
+Their argument fits this site directly: in an era when AI can build almost anything fast, the harder discipline is naming a clear, testable hypothesis about what's worth building at all — name the hypothesis before you make the artifact.

 • Article · Nielsen Norman Group